karagionikos/Simple-File-System-in-C/README.md

 On first run, `disk.img` (the 2 MB simulated disk) does not exist yet, so the filesystem auto-formats one:

-On every subsequent run, the existing `disk.img` is mounted and your files persist.
+On every subsequent run, the existing `disk.img` is mounted, and your files persist.
 ---

 ## Disk image